Boston Bruins: Logo and uniforms

 The original version of the "Spoked B" logo.

 Since 1948, the Bruins' logo is an eight-spoked, black and gold wheel with the letter "B" in the center, a nod to Boston's nickname of "The Hub".
-The logo has been tweaked numerous times over the course of its history, reaching its current form in 2025.
+The logo has been tweaked numerous times over the course of its history.
 The general design, in use since 1949, features the circle and "B" in black with gold spokes; black borders and a gold outer circle were added in 1995 and serifs on the "B" were added in 2007.
 The black borders were removed as part of a logo update in 2025, and a corresponding gold "B" version was added for use in dark backgrounds.
 The block "B" logo itself preceded the "Spoked B" and was later modified to include serifs as part of their third jersey.

 The Bruins have also used an alternate logo featuring a walking bear surrounded by the full team name.
 The logo was first used from 1924 to 1932, and a modernized version was adopted as the team's secondary logo in 2007.
 This was then updated in 2025 to feature only the bear itself, with the team name variation used on the black uniform, and the city name variation on the white uniform.

 The Bruins' colors were originally brown and gold.
 They wore brown uniforms in their maiden season, but switched to a white uniform with alternating brown and gold stripes the next season.
 The uniforms were paired with beige pants and either gold or white socks.
 After the 1932 season the walking bear logo was replaced with a simple block "B" logo.

 Starting with the 1935–36 season, the Bruins replaced brown with black, while also sporting gold socks full-time.
 The "B" logo moved to the sleeves while the uniform number occupied the front.
 Black pants also replaced the beige pants.

 For a majority of the 1940s, the Bruins sported gold numbers on the white uniform.
 From 1940 to 1944 they also wore a gold uniform with a script "Bruins" wordmark in front.
 To commemorate their 25th anniversary, the Bruins released a new white uniform featuring the first iteration of the "Spoked B" logo.
-The gold "B" on the logo was crudely drawn inside a black-spoked wheel, with "24" and "49" added to represent the foundation year and the franchise's 25th year respectively.
+The gold "B" on the logo was drawn inside a black-spoked wheel, with "24" and "49" added to represent the foundation year and the franchise's 25th year respectively.
 They also debuted a black uniform with the block "B" logo in front.